 5.6.2.
-Complex Response.
+Complex Response (secondary feature) (Figure F.20).
 An ED complex response is differentiated from a simple response in that a complex response has multiple peaks.
 A response is considered complex when there is some observable recovery that falls short of the pre-stimulus tonic level with subsequent physiological arousal.